linstantnoodles/sublime-text-cheatsheet/README.md

 I think this is the piece that a lot of cheatsheets can improve on.
 A cheatsheet is useless if the information is organized in such a way that commands are difficult to find.
 When you're programming, you don't want to expend more mental effort than is appropriate just to find a shortcut key.
 This is hard to get right but it's the most important thing to get right.

 - [x] create content structure. no shortcut info here yet.
 (IN PROGRESS).
 See the file `shortcuts.osx.md` for progress.
-    - [x] Things you do to the contents of a file
+    - [x] Part 1: Things you do to the contents of a file
         - [x] navigating cursor aroud text
             - [x] moving cursor
             - [x] jumping cursor